oneHamidreza/Meow-Framework-MVVM/README.md

 ): MeowApi(baseUrl)
 ```

-### API FLows/Patterns
+### Common API Flow/Patterns

 We'll show you how to call a request to server and get response from it.
 Then Data has been shown in UI by parsing Data.
-Some of actions that is related to REST API can be have a pattern/flow.
+Some of actions that is related to REST API can be have a flow/pattern.
 We define this patterns as :

 - `Index` : Response with simple request from server can be parsed as List of Data Model.
 - `Detail` : Response with simple request from server can be parsed as a Data Model.